47 Peace Monuments

 E

-April 2, 2007 -"Wish Tree for Washington, DC,", Hirshhorn Museum & Sculpture Garden, Smithsonian Institution, Washington, DC (USA).
+EApril 2, 2007 -"Wish Tree for Washington, DC,", Hirshhorn Museum & Sculpture Garden, Smithsonian Institution, Washington, DC (USA).
 "A public art work by Yoko Ono.
 Installed during the 2007 National Cherry Blossom Festival as part of her 'Imagine Peace' project.
 Paper is provided for the visitor to tie a wish to the tree.
 The work builds on the Japanese tradition of tying prayers to trees.
 Returning the paper back to its source evokes an offering."
+T

 R